whatsinport

-The ship docks at Kotor pier about 300 feet from the town center.
+Cruise ships docks at Kotor pier about 300 feet from the town center and one of the three gates to enter the UNESCO old town.
 Taxis are generally available at the pier, but be sure to negotiate the price prior to leaving.
-Even better walk a little bit and look for a company like 'Red taxi' a lot cheaper.

 Printable map to take along.